+For participants without evidence of SARS-CoV-2 infection prior to 7 days after Dose 2, vaccine efficacy against confirmed COVID-19 occurring at least 7 days after Dose 2 was 95.0%.
+The case split was 8 COVID-19 cases in the BNT162b2 group compared to 162 COVID-19 cases in the placebo group.
+The 95% credible interval for the vaccine efficacy was 90.3% to 97.6%, indicating that the true vaccine efficacy is at least 90.3% with a 97.5% probability, which met the pre-specified success criterion.

 The population for the updated vaccine efficacy analysis included participants 16 years of age and older who had been enrolled from July 27, 2020, and followed for the development of COVID-19 during blinded placebo-controlled follow-up through March 13, 2021, representing up to 6 months of follow-up after Dose 2.
-There were 12,796 (60.8%) participants COMIRNATY and 12,449 (58.7%) placebo followed for ≥4 months after Dose 2 in the blinded placebo-controlled follow-up period.
+There were 12,796 (60.8%) participants in the COMIRNATY group and 12,449 (58.7%) in the placebo group followed for ≥4 months after Dose 2 in the blinded placebo-controlled follow-up period.

-The updated vaccine efficacy information is presented in Table 6.
+The updated vaccine efficacy information is presented in Table 5.